 The public face of this election has suddenly threatened to turn it into one of the low points in my experience of British politics rather than the high I had hoped for.

 Never did I imagine that so many friends and acquaintances would attempt to dictate who I vote for.
 How dare the privacy of the polling booth, one of the most sacrosanct demonstrations of personal sovereignty and modern democracy, be spilled with such liberal contempt into the baying public arena?
 [Edit: With more on Facebook’s breach of privacy, see Al’s ‘Social Media Fails‘]

 “You cannot imagine to what a disease the itch of news is grown”

 John Cooper, 1667.

-The greater sharing of information, the extended reach for campaigning, and the innovative use of new media for political purposes are all to be respected and admired.
-We are at a time when we could be united in celebrating an open campaign which only goes to improve the (relative) democracy we are fortunate to have in this country.
-Instead, the derisory, majoritarian and adversarial tone of political ‘speech-acts’ has now shown that peer pressure has forced its way into youth politics, as I feared it might.
+The greater sharing of information, the extended reach for campaigning, and the innovative use of new media for political purposes can be admirable.
+We could be celebrating an open campaign that improves the democracy we are fortunate to have.
+Instead, the derisory and adversarial tone of political ‘speech-acts’ is peer pressure forcing its way into Generation X politics, as I feared it might.

-The ‘itch of news’ as it were, the desire for man to have their voice heard as loudly as possible, is turning social networking into a barbed popularity contest.
+The ‘itch of news’, the desire for man to have his voice heard as loudly as possible, is turning social networking into a barbed popularity contest.
 How times have I seen X labelled a ‘tw*t’ or worse with no better reason than that it’s the popular thing to do.
-I’m glad facebook politics has not won the day; there’s not enough maturity behind it.
+I’m glad Facebook politics has not won the day; there’s no maturity behind it.

 Of course, it is more complicated than I am describing, but the bottom line is that this is a recipe for further disintegration.